 The product development process starts with a trial, and at Micrex, every new product we develop also started this way.
 We’d like to share what we’ve learned about the trial process to help ensure that your next trial a success.

-At the recent IDEA 2016 Show we were often asked — “What are you selling?”
-This was a reasonable question as most companies were presenting commodity products.
+We are often asked — “What are you selling?”
+This is a reasonable question for companies looking for commodity products.

 There are no “Micrex wipes” or “Micrex bandages” – At Micrex, our product is our technology.

 We collaborate with some of the most creative Research & Development organizations in the world.
-Micrex may be viewed externally as a contract convertor or equipment manufacturer by some, but at our core we are focused on new products.
+Micrex may be viewed externally as a contract converter or equipment manufacturer by some, but at our core, we are focused on new products.